-Update: Baobab will close on Sunday 12th January.
+Update: Baobab closed on Sunday 12th January.

 Yesterday, the people of Madrid make their thoughts crystal clear: don’t evict Baobab!